Benifyt logo

 The platform offers four primary unsecured funding products: business term loans with fixed monthly payments, business lines of credit for flexible access, merchant cash advances based on future sales, and MCA buyout loans designed to consolidate existing merchant cash advance debt.
 The company provides online calculators for term loans, lines of credit, and MCA payoffs to help business owners understand potential costs before applying.
 All funding options are marketed as unsecured, meaning they don't require collateral.

-Benifyt's stated differentiators include exclusive focus on unsecured business financing, transparent pre-application estimates, access to multiple lender options, fast approvals for qualified businesses, and nationwide coverage across most industries.
-The platform emphasizes speed, claiming funding availability in as little as 24 hours, and positions the eligibility check as free with no hard credit pull and completion in under 30 seconds.
+Benifyt's stated differentiators include exclusive focus on unsecured business financing, listed pre-application estimates, access to multiple lender options, published application timing for qualified businesses, and nationwide coverage across most industries.
+The platform emphasizes speed, claiming funding availability in as little as 24 hours, and positions the eligibility check as free with no-hard-pull claim to verify and completion in under 30 seconds.

 Services & Features